How Reggie Miller Shaped the Future: A Legacy Timeline

 2006: Jersey Retirement

-In 2006, the Indiana Pacers retired Reggie Miller's No. 31 jersey, honoring his contributions and legacy with the team.
+In 2006, the Indiana Pacers retired Reggie Miller's No. 31 jersey, honoring his contributions to the team.

 December 2009: Special Premiere Movie event announced

-In December 2009, Reggie Miller announced that there would be a Special Premiere Movie event on Friday, Feb 26, at Conseco Fieldhouse for the documentary "Winning Time".
+In December 2009, Reggie Miller announced that there would be a Special Premiere Movie event on Friday, Feb 26, at Conseco Fieldhouse for his documentary.

-As of 2009, Reggie Miller still holds the UCLA single-season records for most league points, highest league scoring average, and most free throws.
+As of 2009, Reggie Miller still held the UCLA single-season records for the most league points, the highest league scoring average, and the most free throws.

-On March 14, 2010, the documentary titled Winning Time: Reggie Miller vs. the New York Knicks premiered to the public on ESPN.
+On March 14, 2010, the documentary titled Winning Time: Reggie Miller vs. the New York Knicks premiered on ESPN.

-In 2010, Reggie Miller was inducted into the Pac-12 Conference Hall of Honor, celebrating his college basketball achievements.
+In 2010, Reggie Miller was inducted into the Pac-12 Conference Hall of Honor, recognizing his achievements in college basketball.

-In 2012, Reggie Miller was inducted into the Naismith Memorial Basketball Hall of Fame, honoring his successful NBA career.
+In 2012, Reggie Miller was inducted into the Naismith Memorial Basketball Hall of Fame, recognizing his contributions to the sport.

 2013: UCLA Jersey Retirement